For sure! Because:

 At first glance this might seem like a good idea for prospective Clients, however, the bigger issue here is that we value the privacy of our Clients This means that we don’t assume to invite other potential clients to our contracted Events, just as we will never invite someone else to your Wedding without your approval.

 This is an important question to ask, because so much of your Wedding will be influenced by the music that is played.

 We’ve developed a simple method that easily allows our clients to outline the basic ‘feel’ that they want for their event; from there we can comprehensively build a setlist that’s tailored to each of our clients style and flavor.
 We encourage as much feedback as possible when it comes to music selection, but we are just as comfortable with minimal input if building song lists just isn’t your thing.
 We’re freaky good at being able to read our crowd and move the music in the direction we know will help ensure everyone has a great time.

 The short answer is – it’s up to you.

 We like to confirm that option with our clients in advance.
 In some cases, there may be good reason for your DJ not to take requests (possibly even just from specific guests).
 We are sensitive to the nature of each event and have high regard for our responsibility to ensure that every song is appropriate for the occasion.
 Ultimately your DJ is responsible for what is played through his speakers, so ideally your DJ will take that responsibility seriously.

 Sometimes these ‘Do Not Play’ lists tell us even more than the ‘Request’ lists.
 We appreciate any and all feedback in advance of your event and will be sure to honor your preferences regarding any songs you would rather pass on.
-We know certain songs may be requested ‘not played’ just as a matter of preference or in some cases for very serious and specific reasons.
+We know certain songs may be requested ‘not played’ just as a matter of preference or in some cases for very specific reasons.

 Don’t hesitate to communicate any song preferences to us…we’re listening.